 Michael Carpenter and The Banks Brothers (Distro only)

-Michael Carpenter and The Banks Brothers is a new collaboration between Carpenter, a well-respected producer, singer-songwriter and multi-instrumentalist, Jy-Perry Banks - one of the country’s most in demand pedal steel players (also, dobro and guitar) and Zane Banks - a purist in the art of electric country picking, (also banjo and flat picked acoustic guitar).
+‘Introducing…’ is the brilliant debut album from Sydney-based honky tonk/country band, Michael Carpenter and The Banks Brothers, out now on digital, CD and vinyl.The 12-track record, distributed through Big Radio Records/Social Family Records, is an offering of authenticity from the relatively new collaboration featuring Michael Carpenter, a well respected producer, singer-songwriter and multi-instrumentalist, Jy-Perry Banks - one of the country’s most in demand pedal steel players (also, dobro and guitar) and Zane Banks - a purist in the art of electric country picking, (also banjo and flat picked acoustic guitar).

 “We were always pretty serious about what we wanted this project to do.
 We wanted to show our version of Country Music to the Australian Country Music community.
 What we didn’t expect was the amount of pure joy and happiness this project has given us.
 And to turn into a real band, with plans to keep moving forward.
 We are so proud of this little album we’ve made, and can’t wait for people to hear it!” - Michael Carpenter